prajpokhrel/sorting_visualizer/README.md

 Bubble Sort, Selection Sort, Insertion
 Sort, Merge Sort, Quick Sort, Heap Sort and Shell Sort.

-You can play around with the app from here: [Sort Visualizer](https://algo-visualizer.prajwalp.com.np).
+You can play around with the app from here: [Algorithms Visualizer](https://algo-visualizer.prajwalp.com.np).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).